GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 ```
 </details>

-We get the following snippet.
+We obtain the following snippet.

 ```
 s/(..)/\1;0123456789;0123456789/